 Curriculum, Instruction, Assessment

-Gifted and Talented Education is intended to identify students who perform and think differently than most of their peers.
+Gifted Education is intended to identify students who perform and think differently than most of their peers.
 Once identified, experiences are tailored to match the specific interests and areas of giftedness in order to maximize development.

 Our team provides support to teachers, administrators, and other district personnel in order to create a personalized learning environment with improved student achievement.
 Specifically, the team will be responsible for providing leadership in instructional technology, innovative educational practices, information literacy, curriculum support, and staff technology training district-wide.